lpmi-13/howfast/README.md

 $ python grab_data.py
 ```

-...outputs to local file `results.json`
+...updates the datetime in the json array for display on the site

 ### the old angularJS app

 This involved a database and other backendy stuff, so have moved it to the `legacy`
-branch if anyone is curious.
+tag if anyone is curious.